-This paper outlines the key federal policy issues of the Denver Regional Council of Governments (DRCOG) and its local government members.
+This paper outlines the key federal policy issues of the Denver Regional Council of Governments (DRCOG).
 It identifies policy positions intended to inform the Colorado congressional delegation, Congress, federal and state executive branch officials and others as they develop and implement national policy on these issues.
 This policy statement guides DRCOG's federal legislative positions and actions during the coming year.

-DRCOG is a membership organization of nearly 60 cities, towns and counties in the Denver metropolitan region.
-Under federal law, it serves as the Area Agency on Aging for eight counties to aid the age-60-plus population and the metropolitan planning organization (MPO) coordinating transportation planning with air quality goals.
+DRCOG is a membership organization of more than 50 cities, towns and counties in the Denver metropolitan area.
+Under federal law, it serves as the Area Agency on Aging for eight counties to aid the 60-and-older population and the metropolitan planning organization (MPO) to coordinate transportation planning with air quality goals.
 Under state statutes, DRCOG is a regional planning commission, responsible for preparing a regional plan for the development of the metro area.